anirudhv27/MarioReinforcementLearning/README.md

-# Atari Reinforcement Learning
+# Mario Reinforcement Learning

-Implementing reinforcement learning concepts from scratch to play Atari games.
+Implementing reinforcement learning concepts from scratch to play Mario.

 Any reinforcement learning (RL) project requires the implementation of an environment, a model architecture, and an agent (which receives observations from the environment and sends an action to the environment)